Virginity test: Reliability

 Many researchers state that a torn hymen is not a reliable indicator that a female has been vaginally penetrated because the tearing of the hymen may have been the result of some other event.
-Furthermore, in rare cases, some women are born without hymens.
+Furthermore, some women are born without hymens.

 The hymen is a ring of fleshy tissue that sits just inside the vaginal opening.
 Normal variations range from thin and stretchy to thick and somewhat rigid.
 The only variation that typically requires medical intervention is the imperforate hymen, which either completely prevents the passage of menstrual fluid or slows it significantly.
 In either case, surgical intervention may be needed to allow menstrual fluid to pass or intercourse to take place at all.
 Another variation, the septate hymen (a condition in which a band of tissue divides the vaginal canal in two) may also require medical intervention if it does not resolve naturally through sexual intercourse or other means.
 It is a misconception that the hymen always tears during first intercourse or that intercourse is required to rupture the hymen.

 A female can undergo a surgical procedure, called hymenorrhaphy or hymenoplasty, to repair or replace a torn hymen, to "pass" a virginity test.

 Criticism

 In 2003, the Supreme Court of India called TFT "hypothetical" and "opinionative".
-In May 2013, the Supreme Court of India held that the two-finger test on a rape victim violates her right to privacy, and asked the Delhi government to provide better medical procedures to confirm sexual assault.
-In October 2022 the Supreme Court of India strongly criticized the utilization of the "two-finger test" in rape and sexual assault cases and urged the central government to take immediate steps to cease the practice.
+In May 2013, the court held that the two-finger test on a rape victim violates her right to privacy, and asked the Delhi government to provide better medical procedures to confirm sexual assault.
+In October 2022 the court strongly criticized the utilization of the "two-finger test" in rape and sexual assault cases and urged the central government to take immediate steps to cease the practice.
 The court emphasized that this test lacks any scientific foundation to determine the sexual history of women and instead causes further trauma to survivors.
-As a result, the Supreme Court ruled that anyone conducting such a test on a survivor would be considered guilty of misconduct.
+As a result, the court ruled that anyone conducting such a test on a survivor would be considered guilty of misconduct.

 Most countries have scrapped it as archaic, unscientific and invasive of privacy and dignity.
 Quebec's Collège des Médecins has banned members from conducting virginity tests after some were found to be doing this, as well as providing virginity certificates.
 In 2021 the Lahore High Court banned the use of virginity tests in cases where women claim they were raped.
 The UK's Royal College of Midwives says that virginity testing is indefensible with no medical benefit.
 It was criminalised in the UK from 2022, along with hymenorrhaphy and offering or aiding and abetting these procedures, with the Health and Care Act 2022.